buggyrace/buggy-race-about/docs/buggy-editor/distributing-the-code.md

 group) implement this decision.

-Here are several ways to distribute the code — they are not _all_ mutually exclusive, although it's probably simpler for both you and your students if everyone is doing it the same way.
+Here are several ways to distribute the code — they are not _all_ mutually exclusive, although it's simpler for both you and your students if everyone is doing it the same way.

 ## Different methods to choose from